Robert Ira Lewy

-Robert Ira Lewy (born October 16, 1943) is an American doctor who has conducted research on aspirin therapy in heart disease and safety in recipients of silicone breast implants.
+Robert Ira Lewy (born October 16, 1943 - October 2020) was an American doctor who has conducted research on aspirin therapy in heart disease and safety in recipients of silicone breast implants.
 During the 1990s, he was one of several doctors who played an active role in litigation against breast implant manufacturers.

 Career

 Lewy earned a degree in biology from Franklin and Marshall College in 1964, where he was selected to be a member of the Phi Beta Kappa honor society as a senior.
 He then earned a medical degree from the University of Pennsylvania in 1970.
 He practiced clinical hematology and oncology in Houston, Texas from 1979 until 2005, except for a brief period working for the Cancer Treatment Centers of America in Tulsa.
 During this time he was Clinical Assistant Professor of Medicine at the University of Texas Health Science Center and the Baylor College of Medicine in Houston.
 Lewy was accepted as a Fellow of the American College of Physicians in 1983.